bikram20/Kubernetes-for-Machine-Learning/Chapters/Chapter 01 - GPU Basics.md

 = 19.2 TeraFLOPS
 ```

-This calculation gives us the maximum single-precision performance of the CUDA cores.
-For more detailed specifications, you can refer to the [A4000 Datasheet](https://www.nvidia.com/content/dam/en-zz/Solutions/gtcs21/rtx-a4000/nvidia-rtx-a4000-datasheet.pdf).
+This gives us the maximum single-precision performance of the CUDA cores.
+For the specifications, you can refer to the [A4000 Datasheet](https://www.nvidia.com/content/dam/en-zz/Solutions/gtcs21/rtx-a4000/nvidia-rtx-a4000-datasheet.pdf).

 Apart from CUDA cores, the Ampere architecture of A4000 also includes tensor cores, which are specialized for certain types of computations like those used in neural networks.